-Ahead of the second edition of Savant eCommerce Stockholm, we brought together one of our partners, Contentsquare, and the market leader in make-up and beauty Sephora, to tell us more about the fruitful collaboration they started thanks to a meeting at Savant eCommerce Stockholm in 2018.
+Ahead of the second edition of Savant eCommerce Stockholm, we brought together one of our partners, Contentsquare, and the market leader in make-up and beauty Sephora, to tell us more about the fruitful collaboration they started thanks to a meeting at Savant eCommerce Stockholm.

 Here’s what Anna Ljungfjärd, Digital Director of Sephora Nordics, and Lovisa Dahlbacka, International Account Manager – Contentsquare, told us!

 So, let’s start!
 When and how did you meet?

 Anna: We met at Savant eCommerce Stockholm for the first time, and I’ll be honest, I had never heard of Contentsquare before!

 Lovisa: Yes!
 We had a booth at the conference and Anna came over to talk to us!
 We also gave a keynote about our ways of working and empowering digital teams with data, sharing insights from our customers in the Nordics.
 I think that really helped to tease the audience about our solution.

 Anna, how and why did Contentsquare grab your attention?

 When we met Lovisa at the event, we got directly a clear introduction to what we could do with the tool: I find very interesting how CS allows us to monitor performance almost in real time.
 This aspect was very interesting for us as we always want to continuously improve our performance.
 We wanted to have a tool that could measure performance, test content and back up our claims with solid data in a quick and lean way, being able to change content based on performance in a very short time span.